squeakyspacebar/kinesis-doc/02-fundamentals.md

 - The `CalculateJointTorques()` and `ApplyJointTorques()` methods are used to iterate the muscle simulation step-by-step and are intended to be called inside `FixedUpdate()`.
 The functionality was separated between calculation and application to allow for more control and extensibility.

-- The `CalculateJointTorques()` method receives an excitation to drive the muscle dynamics and a dictionary to contain the necessary data to apply the calculation results.
+- The `CalculateJointTorques()` method receives an excitation to drive the muscle dynamics and a dictionary to store the calculated results.
+The dictionary sets the joint's muscle segment as a key and the torque that should be applied as the value.

-- The `ApplyJointTorques()` method receives a dictionary in the form that `CalculateJointTorques` uses, then parses that dictionary to apply the calculated joint torques to the proper rigid bodies.
+- The `ApplyJointTorques()` *static* method receives a dictionary in the form that `CalculateJointTorques()` requires, then parses that dictionary to apply the calculated joint torques to the proper rigid bodies.
+It was made static as it does not actually require instanced data and receives everything it needs via its argument.